backrunner/size-converter/Readme.md

 ### convertFileSize

-`convertFileSize: (fileSize: string, toUnit: string, unitBase?: number): ConvertSize`
+`convertFileSize: (fileSize: string, toUnit: string, unitBase?: number): ConvertedSize`

 The default `unitBase` is `1024`, you can set it to `1000` or sth else.

-## ConvertSize
+## ConvertedSize

 Including properties named `number` and `string`, number is the file size in `toUnit` without the unit itself, just a number.